Skip to main content

 Issues with Deleting Users in Files.com

-When an SSO-provisioned user is manually deleted from Files.com, it can cause the IdP or SCIM integration to fall out of sync, where the IdP shows that the users or groups were successfully provisioned/pushed, but they are not actually being provisioned in Files.com.
-If this issue happens, the only way to restore an out-of-sync user in Files.com is to deactivate and then reactivate the user within the IdP, which triggers user update requests to Files.com.
+When an SSO-provisioned user is manually deleted from Files.com, the IdP or SCIM integration can fall out of sync.
+The IdP shows the users or groups as successfully provisioned, but they are not actually provisioned in Files.com.
+The way to restore an out-of-sync user is to deactivate and then reactivate the user within the IdP, which triggers user update requests to Files.com.
 Group provisioning tools within the IdP have not been effective in restoring users in this scenario.

 Missing Groups or Group Memberships

-Group provisioning and membership syncing via SCIM is intended to be seamless and automatic, assuming the identity provider (IdP) includes all required data in its provisioning payloads.
+Group provisioning and membership syncing via SCIM is automatic when the identity provider includes all required data in its provisioning payloads.
 During the initial sync, most IdPs send all users and groups that are within scope, along with their group memberships.
-After that, many IdPs such as Entra ID switch to a change based model or incremental provisioning approach where only recently modified users or groups are included in future syncs.
+After that, many IdPs such as Entra ID switch to a change-based or incremental provisioning approach where only recently modified users or groups appear in future syncs.

-As a result, users may be created without all of their expected group memberships if those groups have not been updated recently.
-Similarly, some groups may not appear at all if the IdP does not include them in the SCIM request.
+As a result, users may be created without all of their expected group memberships when those groups have not been updated recently.
+Some groups may not appear at all when the IdP does not include them in the SCIM request.
 This can happen due to unsupported group types, scoping rules, or metadata issues.
-In rare cases, a group that previously existed in Files.com and was deleted might not be recreated unless the IdP sends it again in a future provisioning cycle.
+In rare cases, a group that previously existed in Files.com and was deleted is not recreated unless the IdP sends it again in a future provisioning cycle.

 Files.com processes all valid SCIM data it receives.
-To ensure data is synced as expected, you can update the group or user in your IdP, use any available on demand provisioning feature, or apply changes through the IdP's API to prompt inclusion in the next sync cycle.
+To force a sync, update the group or user in your IdP, use any available on-demand provisioning feature, or apply changes through the IdP's API to prompt inclusion in the next sync cycle.
 These approaches trigger reprocessing in the next sync cycle.
-If the identity provider does not offer scalable or automated ways to trigger re-evaluation, manual updates may be the only available workaround.
+When the identity provider does not offer scalable or automated ways to trigger re-evaluation, manual updates may be the only available workaround.

 Other Factors That Can Impact SCIM Provisioning

-These issues include throttling or rate limits imposed by the IdP, which may silently delay or skip provisioning actions during high-volume synchronization.
-Incomplete SCIM payloads, such as missing required attributes or identifiers, can result in provisioning failures.
+Throttling or rate limits imposed by the IdP may silently delay or skip provisioning actions during high-volume synchronization.
+Incomplete SCIM payloads, such as missing required attributes or identifiers, can cause provisioning failures.
 Scope filters or inclusion rules may unintentionally exclude certain users or objects.
 Misconfigured attribute mappings, outdated records, and deleted entries that are no longer reprocessed can also lead to unexpected behavior.
-If your IdP does not support on demand provisioning, resolving such issues may require manual updates or restarting the synchronization cycle.
+When your IdP does not support on-demand provisioning, resolving such issues may require manual updates or restarting the synchronization cycle.